- Download Keto Paleo Food List

 I reviewed some of these protein powders in the past, and recommend pea or rice protein.
 However, I’d stay away from soy-based products, which are often highly-processed and thus unhealthy.

 The primary issue with a plant-based diet in general is that it goes against what our bodies have evolved to eat: animals.
 Cutting out animal products from the equation means that you’ll have to make sacrifices and use supplements that will likely have a negative impact on your health in the long-run.
 However, if that’s what aligns best with your moral compass, I encourage you to get creative and figure out what works best for you.

 Plant-based keto is certainly doable — it’s just more complicated and less sustainable than a traditional ketogenic diet.

 Supplements are a useful tool to make your ketogenic lifestyle easier — especially during the first few weeks of your keto journey.
-I have written an in-depth article reviewing various types of keto supplements and explaining how they can help you.

 - Electrolytes (salts)

 - Exogenous ketones